jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

-The issuewild Property Tag has the same syntax and semantics as the issue Property Tag except that it only grants authorization to issue certificates that specify a Wildcard Domain Name and issuewild properties take precedence over issue properties when specified.
+The issuewild Property Tag has the same syntax and semantics as the issue Property Tag except that it only grants authorization to issue certificates that specify a Wildcard Name and issuewild properties take precedence over issue properties when specified.
 Specifically:

-issuewild properties MUST be ignored when processing a request for a Domain Name (that is, not a Wildcard Domain Name).
+issuewild properties MUST be ignored when processing a request for a Domain Name (that is, not a Wildcard Name).

-If at least one issuewild Property is specified in the Relevant RRSet for a Wildcard Domain Name, all issue properties MUST be ignored when processing a request for that Wildcard Domain Name.
+If at least one issuewild Property is specified in the Relevant RRSet for a Wildcard Name, all issue properties MUST be ignored when processing a request for that Wildcard Name.

 For example, the following RRSet requests that *only* ca1.example.net issue certificates for "wild.example.com" or